faizanbashir/faizanbashir.github.io/_posts/terraform/2022-04-09-building-an-nginx-webserver-on-azure-using-terraform.md

 author: faizan
 excerpt: This article will walk you through automating the creation of an Nginx web server on Microsoft Azure using Terraform as an Infrastructure as Code (IaC) tool.
 ---
-This article will walk you through automating the creation of an Nginx web server on AWS using Terraform as an Infrastructure as Code (IaC) tool.
+This article will walk you through automating the creation of an Nginx web server on Azure using Terraform as an Infrastructure as Code (IaC) tool.

 I assume that you have installed terraform.
-If not, download the Terraform binary executable for your platform and follow the steps to install since I will be using AWS as a provider so ensure that AWS CLI is installed and configured correctly.
+If not, download the Terraform binary executable for your platform and follow the steps to install since I will be using Azure as a provider so ensure that Azure CLI is installed and configured correctly.

 Create one project in your desired location and name it whatever you like. `cd` into the project and follow the following steps: